aliyun/oss-browser/README.md

 # Quick start

 ossbrowser is a graphical management tool developed by Alibaba Cloud.
 It provides features similar to those of Windows Explorer.
-Using ossbrowser, you can view, upload, download, and manage objects with ease.
+Using ossbrowser, you can view, upload, download, and manage items with ease.

 ## [README of Chinese](https://github.com/aliyun/oss-browser/blob/master/README-CN.md)

 ## Platform

-Windows7 above, Linux and Mac.
+Windows 7 above, Linux and Mac.
 We do not recommend using WindowsXP and WindowServer

 ## Procedure